-Those that stayed behind
+Those who stayed behind

 “Who would leave a dog?” she says, hands in the pocket of her long black coat and a black hat pulled down over her ears.
 She shakes her head with disapproval.

-When she moved in 28 years ago, the building was brand new, and she and her husband were excited to make their home in the city of Bila Tserkva, 50 miles south of Kyiv.
+When she moved in 28 years ago, the building was brand-new, and she and her husband were excited to make their home in the city of Bila Tserkva, 50 miles south of Kyiv.
 But now windows are blown out and the apartments are filled with debris after a Russian airstrike on a military base next door.

 The force of the explosion reverberated through the apartments facing it, picking up glass, window frames, doors and a tornado of family belongings.
 Most of the residents who had not already left raced to pack.

-The war in Ukraine has displaced nearly 1.5 million people in just 10 days, the fastest-paced refugee crisis to hit Europe since World War II.
+The war in Ukraine has displaced more than 1.7 million people in just 11 days, the fastest-paced refugee crisis to hit Europe since World War II.
 But there are those such as Petrivna who refuse to leave.
 They are left in desolate buildings and neighborhoods once filled with children and life.

 “You have to die anyway,” she says.
 “It’s better to die at home.”